madalinagherghel/manual_testing_portofolio/Final Project/README.md

     *  "SSN number", "SIN number" fields can be inputted with letters
     *  "SSN number" field can be inputted with wrong format
     *  "Date of birth" field can be inputted with a date in the future
-    *

  Full regression testing is needed after the bugs are fixed

 ## 1.7 Test Completion

-* Exit criteria was evaluated and passed
+* Exit criteria were evaluated and passed
 * The traceability matrix was generated and can be found here: [Traceability_matrix.csv](https://github.com/madalinagherghel/manual_testing_portofolio/blob/main/Final%20Project/traceability_matrix.xlsx)
 * Test execution chart was generated, the final report shows that a number 11 tests have failed of a total of 59
 * A number of 59 test cases were planned for execution and all of them were executed